S&P downgrades Greece, warns time limited for a deal with creditors

 ATHENS Standard & Poor's cut Greece's long-term sovereign credit rating to B- from B on Friday, warning that liquidity restraints on Greek banks would limit the time the new government has to clinch a deal with its creditors.

-Left-wing Prime Minister Alexis Tsipras was elected barely two weeks ago on a promise to scrap unpopular austerity measures imposed under a 240 billion euro (177 billion pounds) international bailout and write off a chunk of the country's debt.
+Left-wing Prime Minister Alexis Tsipras was elected barely two weeks ago on a promise to scrap unpopular austerity measures imposed under a 240 billion euro ($270 billion) international bailout and write off a chunk of the country's debt.

 Despite a tour of European capitals to drum up support for debt forgiveness, his government seemed isolated in the euro zone.